STMicroelectronics (EPA:STM) Given a €37.00 Price Target by JPMorgan Chase & Co. Analysts

-STMicroelectronics (EPA:STM) received a €37.00 ($43.53) target price from equities research analysts at JPMorgan Chase & Co. in a research report issued on Friday, Borsen Zeitung reports.
-JPMorgan Chase & Co.‘s price target points to a potential upside of 1.23% from the company’s current price.
+STMicroelectronics (EPA:STM) received a €37.00 ($43.53) target price from research analysts at JPMorgan Chase & Co. in a note issued to investors on Thursday, Borsen Zeitung reports.
+JPMorgan Chase & Co.‘s price target would suggest a potential downside of 2.43% from the stock’s previous close.

 STMicroelectronics N.V., together with its subsidiaries, designs, develops, manufactures, and markets semiconductor products in Europe, the Middle East, Africa, the Americas, and the Asia Pacific.
 It operates through Automotive and Discrete Group; Analog, MEMS and Sensors Group; and Microcontrollers and Digital ICs Group segments.